Michael L. Burnham

 About

 I’m a postdoctoral researcher at Princeton University studying American politics and computational research methods.
 I have a dual title Ph.D. in American politics and social data analytics from Penn State.
-I’m particularly interested in polarization, democratic accountability, and electoral incentives.
+I’m particularly interested in polarization and computational methods.
 My research touches on an eclectic array of topics including social media, judicial politics, legislatures, and political communication.

 Methodologically, I focus on natural language processing and machine learning.
 My disseratation advances methods of using language models in social science and demonstrates how they can be used in conjunction with Bayesian item response theory to estimate concepts like affective polarization from text.
 I authored the Python package Entss for implementing this method – it can be found under the Software & LLMs tab.
 There you will also find several language models and data sets tailored for political text.

-I received a BA in Economics and International Studies from Utah State University and an MA in Security Studies from Georgetown University, where I focused on terrorism and sub-state violence.
-Prior to studying at Penn State, I worked as a data scientist for Deloitte, where I consulted for Department of Defense clients.
+I received a BA in Economics and International Studies from Utah State University and an MA in Security Studies from Georgetown University, where I focused on violent extremism.
+Prior to studying at Penn State, I worked in Washington D.C. as a data scientist for Department of Defense clients and as a researcher at START.

-I live with my wife, son, and cats outside of Princeton, NJ.
+I live with my wife and two children outside of Princeton, NJ.